evo-cloud/hmake/docs/FileFormat.md

   and all dependencies are skipped;
 - `always`: always build the target regardless of last execution state and results of all dependencies (the `.PHONY` target in `make`);
+- `artifacts`: a list of files/directory must be present after the execution of the target (aka. the output of the target), in relative path to project root.

 Other properties are specific to execution driver which executes the target.
 The currently supported execution driver is `docker`, please read